-1. Waves (Total 10 Periods)
+- 1. Waves (Total 14 Periods)

 - a.
-Characteristics of a Wave - b.
-Properties of a Wave-Reflection/Transmission/Interference - c.
-Standing Wave - d.
-Sound Waves-Open/Closed Tubes, Beat Frequency, and Doppler Effect
+Characteristics of a Wave

+- b.
+Properties of a Wave-Reflection/Transmission/Interference

+- c.
+Standing Wave

+- d.
+Sound Waves-Beat Frequency/Doppler Effect

+- e.
+Electromagnetic Waves

-Essential C Duestions: What are the properties of an object in vibrational motion?
-How do force and energy a pply to vibrational motion?
-What factors affect the pe riod of a vibrating object?
+What are the properties of an object in vibrational motion?

+How do force and energy apply to vibrational motion?

+What factors affect the period of a vibrating object?

 What are the defining characteristics of wave motion?

 What are the properties of waves?

 How do waves interact with each other?

 How do transverse waves differ from longitudinal waves?
-What happens when either the source of a sound or the observer moves?
-How do different musical instruments such as open and closed tubes create sound?

 What happens when two sound waves interact?

 What happens when either the source of a sound or the observer moves?

+How does light behave like a wave?

+How do we identify the electromagnetic spectrum?

+How does wave speed relate to frequency?

+Vocabulary/Key Terms

-Vocabulary/Key Terms Tier 2 Tier 3 wave, crest, trough, frequency, wavelength, transverse, longitudinal Doppler Effect, reflection, rarefaction, compression, inverse, spectroscope
+Tier 2 Tier 3

+wave, crest, trough, frequency, wavelength, transverse, longitudinal Doppler Effect, reflection, rarefaction, compression, inverse,

+spectroscope

-• Waves
+Waves

 Lab work will involve data collection using traditional data collection methods, sensor collection, video analysis, and/or simulation based material.
-While many sample labs will be listed here, only those denoted with a \neq will be required.
+While many sample labs will be listed here, only those denoted with a 🛠 will be required.

-Drawing Transverse Waves
+- Drawing Transverse Waves - Spectroscope Lab ☆

 Classwork will involve questioning techniques utilizing a variety of strategies.
 Student learning will be monitored using responder systems, whiteboard responses, and student polling.
 The usage of Concept Builders will be used for students and instructors to gauge student performance on conceptual tasks.
-Students will be provided with practice assignments, which will be modified over time to help work with conceptual examples.
+Students will be provided with practice assignments which will be modified over time to help work with conceptual examples.
 Other materials that can be used include, but are not limited to: